mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Windows/Installation/index.md

 - .NET Framework 4.0

 <div class="alert" role="alert">
-Note: You can only upgrade from MAMP PRO 3.1 or later.
+Note: You can only upgrade from MAMP PRO 3.3.0 or later to MAMP PRO 4.
 </div>

 - [New Installation](New-Install/)